Ben’s Favorite Video Games

 The Fighter: Super Smash Bros.
 Ultimate

 Most fighting games aren’t really my thing, but I will probably love the Smash Bros. series for the rest of my life.
 They’re fighters with intuitive yet deep mechanics, but also party games you can play to have a laugh with friends, and a celebration of gaming as a whole.
 The latest iteration, Super Smash Bros.
 Ultimate, exemplifies the latter quality particularly well.
-With tons of music, instantly recognizable levels, and a stupefying roster of over 80 brawlers, it’s an astonishing ode to the history, diversity, and fun of video games.
-You’ve got Nintendo mainstays like Mario and his crew, newer friends/opponents in the vein of the squid kids from Splatoon, and third party heroes such as Sonic the Hedgehog, Metal Gear Solid’s Solid Snake, Cloud Strife from Final Fantasy VII, and most of them play quite differently from everyone else.
+With tons of music, instantly recognizable levels, and a stupefying roster of over 80 brawlers, it’s an astonishing ode to the history, diversity and fun of video games.
+You’ve got Nintendo mainstays like Mario and his crew, newer friends/opponents in the vein of the squid kids from Splatoon and third party heroes such as Sonic the Hedgehog, Metal Gear Solid’s Solid Snake, Cloud Strife from Final Fantasy VII, and most of them play quite differently from everyone else.
 The main reason I watched Nintendo expos live for the past few years wasn’t to hear about new games, but in the hope of finding out whoever was jumping into the fray next via DLC.

 Runner-up(s): Super Smash Bros., Super Smash Bros.
 Melee

-The RPG/JRPG: Pokémon Gold & Silver
+The Handheld: Pokémon Gold & Silver

-I’ve been a pretty big fan of Pokémon since the very first games (and the pocket monsters therein) debuted over twenty years ago, but I believe that the series was almost perfected in 2000 with the second generation.
+I’ve been a pretty big fan of Pokémon since the very first games – and the pocket monsters therein – debuted over twenty years ago, but I believe that the series was almost perfected in 2000 with the second generation.
 Gold and Silver added 100 new pokémon – more than a handful of them being among of my favorites to this day – and introduced a few of the most memorable and game-changing (pun intended) mechanics that the franchise has seen.
 I still remember the jubilation I felt when I learned about the move deleter who could make your pokémon forget “permanent” skills that were no longer useful, and using the day/night cycle in order to catch or evolve unique pokémon blew my mind back in the day.
 In addition to new features and quality of life improvements, Gold and Silver also had one of the better stories among the mainline games, only being slightly surpassed by Ruby/Sapphire and X/Y. With all said and done Pokémon Gold and Silver were – and still are – the very best.

 Runner-up(s): Pokémon Red & Blue, Crisis Core: Final Fantasy VII

-The Wild Card: Borderlands 3
+The Wild Card: Borderlands 4

-Runner-up(s): Shadow of the Colossus (2018), Twisted Metal 2
+Runner-up(s): Shadow of the Colossus (2018)

 The Action Adventure: The Last of Us Part II

-Runner-up(s): The Last of Us, God of War, Shadow of the Colossus (2018)
+Runner-up(s): The Last of Us, God of War (2018), Shadow of the Colossus (2018)

-The G.O.A.T: Final Fantasy VII
+The Remake: Final Fantasy Rebirth

 And there you have it, my favorite video games of all time.
 If you liked what you read you can follow me on Twitter and Letterboxd.
 Until next time, remember: the best seats are in the Middle of the Row!